This portobello fajita vegan meal prep is made with delicious roasted portobellos, bell peppers and onions, black beans, and fajita seasoned quinoa!

 - Heat oven to 425°F.

-- Add half of the spice blend to the cooking liquid with the quinoa, then cook quinoa according to package directions.
-Allow to cool.
+- Cook Quinoa - Add half of the spice blend to the cooking liquid with the quinoa for extra flavor.
+Then, cook the quinoa according to package directions.
+The rest of the seasoning will be used for the veggies.

-- Divide into four meal prep containers: quinoa, veggies, black beans, and additional toppings like salsa or yogurt if desired.
-We loved ours served with freshly sliced avocado.
+- Portion - Divide into four meal prep containers: quinoa, veggies, black beans, and additional toppings like salsa or yogurt if desired.
+We like ours topped with freshly sliced avocado.